akostrik/stage_telegram_python/README.md

 Integration of LLM to analyze the context of messages significantly improved detection accuracy but has its own set of challenges, especially false positives.

-Extracting detailed information (like the main subject, the people it deals with, etc) from a message, that is "understanding" of the meaning of a message, didn't work correctly because of the poor quality of the analysis.
-Sorry for the example in Russian.
+Indeed, the extraction of detailed information (such as the main subject, the people to whom it is addressed, etc.) from a message, which therefore affects the “understanding” of the meaning of a message, did not work correctly due to the poor quality of the analysis (see an example in Russian onthe screen shot).

 The direct question to OpenAI, _Are there any propaganda marks in this message?_, also didn't work correctly.